mgreenj/mgreenj.github.io/_posts/2024-03-30-public-key-cryptography.md

     - gcd(a, 0) = a &forall; a &ne; 0.
     - &forall; a, b &isin; Z,  &exist; s, t &isin; Z such that gcd(a, b) = a * s + b * t

-GCD(a, b) can easily be coded using the euclidian algorithm as show below.  `Note`: do not confuse the Euclidian algorithm with the Extended Euclidian algorithm; I will introduce that later in the RSA section.
+GCD(a, b) can easily be coded using the euclidian algorithm as show below.  `Note`: do not confuse the Euclidian algorithm with the Extended Euclidian algorithm; I will introduce that in my next post that will cover RSA.

 ```python
 def gcd(a, b):